markgahagan1/markgahagan1/README.md

 - 👋 Hi, I’m @markgahagan1
 - 👀 I’m interested in financial trading using systems developed in Python.
 - 🌱 I’m currently learning Python.
 I am a complete novice.
-I learned Commodore BASIC at school, but that was in the very early 80s!
+I learned Commodore BASIC at school, but that was in the very early 80s! (update: Also now trying out Go and Java)
 - 💞️ I’m looking to collaborate on anything to do with trading and automated systems.
 - 📫 How to reach me ...
 Here